inognet/pocketinternet/examples/demo1/README.md

 You can SSH directly into the client container (10.17.1.101).
 To run commands in the other containers you can start a shell using `docker-compose exec <containername> /bin/bash`.

+To get an overall glimpse of the state of the lab you can execute the provided testing script with `sh testing.sh`.

 ## Cleanup